joaoeira/online_resume/_posts/2017-06-14-greecegdpforecasting.md

 tags: [Time Series Analysis, Forecasting, Machine Learning]
 ---

 During this semester I took a class on Forecasting to get a better understanding of how to do time series analysis and better grasp forecasting methodologies.
-For the final project the goal was to pick a country and forecast its GDP for the year of 2017.
+For the final project the goal was to pick a country and forecast its GDP for 2017.
 I picked Greece because it seemed an interesting country for this type of project given its recent history.
 The reasons behind it are beyond the scope of this post and the project, but it will suffice to say that Greece hasn't exactly been the most stable of economies, and that lack of stability was what drew me to choose it.

 # Data